Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Elements of Distributed Statistical Learning

 \subsection{Confidence Distribution and LP Statistic Representation}

 The Confidence Distribution (CD) is a distribution estimator, rather than a point or interval estimator, for a particular parameter of interest.
-From the CD, all the traditional forms of statistical estimation and inference (e.g. point estimation, confidence intervals, hypothesis testing) can be produced.
-Hence CDs contain a wealth of information about parameters of interest which makes them attractive for understanding key parameters.
-Moreover, CDs can be utilized within the meta-analysis framework, as we will show in the next section, which enables our algorithm to provide a variety of classical statistics mentioned previously for users.
-More specifically, the CD is a concept referring to a sample-dependent distribution function on the parameter space that can represent confidence intervals of all levels for a parameter of interest.
-Xie and Singh (2013) gave a comprehensive review of the CD concept and emphasized that the CD is a frequentist statistical notion.
-Schweder and Hjort (2002) first defined the CD formally and Singh, Xie, and Strawderman (2005) extended the CD concept to asymptotic confidence distributions (aCDs):
+From the CD, all traditional forms of statistical estimation and inference (e.g. point estimation, confidence intervals, hypothesis testing) can be produced.
+Moreover, CDs can be utilized within the meta-analysis framework, as we will show in the next section.
+More specifically, the CD is a sample-dependent distribution function on the parameter space that can represent confidence intervals of all levels for a parameter of interest.

+While the CD was first defined in \cite{SchwederHjort2002}, \cite{singh2005} extended the concept to asymptotic confidence distributions (aCDs).
+A comprehensive review of the concept can be found in \cite{XieSingh2013}.